skaftanis/InstallerCreator/README.md

 ### About ShowMeYourCode

---ShowMeYourCode is a new website where you can post your open source application for free and get money from donations.
+ShowMeYourCode is a new website where you can post your open source application for free and get money from donations.
 We want to create a big open source community we much more tools in the future.
 We are just in the beginning, so if you have an open source application and you want to earn some money and reputation, join us. http://showmeyourcode.co.nf/﻿
 You have already have some great applications for pc, android, linux, web and many insteresting programming tutorials.